mansi-balodi/Projects/README.md

 # Projects
-Collection of end-to-end data projects from data cleaning to insights and reporting
+Collection of end-to-end data projects from data cleaning to insights and reporting.